⚠️ Case Study Retired from PCA Exam (October 2025)

 GCP Certification Exam Practice Questions

-- GCP services are updated everyday and both the answers and questions might be outdated soon, so research accordingly.
+- GCP services are updated regularly and both the answers and questions might be outdated soon, so research accordingly.

 - Open to further feedback, discussion and correction.